Random coupling model of turbulence as a classical Sachdev-Ye-Kitaev model: The effective action for the random coupling model

-The discussion so far is general, and is based on the well-known method \cite{MSR, MSR2, MSR3} for turning statistical physics problems (as evidenced by the average over initial conditions), into quantum mechanics problems (as seen in the path integral over the $\phi_i$ variables).
+The discussion so far has been general, and is based on the well-known Martin-Siggia-Rose-Janssen-de Dominicis (MSRJD) formalism \cite{MSR, MSR2, MSR3, altland_simons_2010} for turning statistical physics problems (as evidenced by the average over initial conditions), into quantum mechanics problems (as seen in the path integral over the $\phi_i$ variables).